parser.tar.gz

 bin_PROGRAMS = parser parser_SOURCES = parser.yy scanner.ll AM_YFLAGS = -d

-to create configure.scan
+autoscan to create configure.scan

-to configure.in
+configure.scan to configure.in

-, fill in AC_INIT
+configure.in, fill in AC_INIT,

-added AM_INIT_AUTOMAKE
+added AM_INIT_AUTOMAKE after AC_INIT, and

-add AM_PROG_LEX
+add AM_PROG_LEX and AC_PROG_YACC after

-to create config.h.in
+autoheader to create config.h.in

-to create aclocal.m4
+aclocal to create aclocal.m4

 $ touch NEWS README AUTHORS ChangeLog